TakefiveInteractive/TedkOS/README.md

 ## We released the code for study purposes only.
 No copying! (should you even contemplate attempting that feat)

-**NOTE: All TA's given code is the property of University of Illinois.**

 OS X and Linux users, run
 ```
 make